Einstein1987/EvalVoice/README.md

 ### Setup Instructions
 1. Clone the Repository : `git clone https://github.com/Einstein1987/EvalVoice.git`
 2. Navigate to the Project Directory : `cd EvalVoice`
-3. Open the `index.html` File : Simply open the `index.html` file in your web browser to start using the application.
+3. Install **Netlify CLI** if you don't have it : `npm install -g netlify-cli`
+4. Run `netlify dev` to start the project locally, or deploy to Netlify so the `functions/fetch-doc.js` function is available.
+The `index.html` file relies on this function to fetch documents.
+Access the app through the URL provided by Netlify.
 ## Licence
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.
 ## Author